liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/05-creating-android-screenlets.markdown

         </declare-styleable>
     </resources>

-Celebrate!
-You're done!
-Now you can use your screenlet as you would any other.
-Just remember to use the XML file in which you built your screenlet's UI as the value of the `liferay:layoutId` attribute (the value is `bookmark_default` in this example).
-For example, here's the code to insert the Add Bookmark screenlet in an Android activity:
+Now you can use your Screenlet as you would any other.
+Just remember to use the XML file in which you built your Screenlet's UI as the value of the `liferay:layoutId` attribute (the value is `bookmark_default` in this example).
+For example, here's the code to insert the Add Bookmark Screenlet in an Android
+activity:

     <com.your.package.AddBookmarkScreenlet
         android:id="@+id/addbookmarks_screenlet"